Partnering for inclusivity: Supporting providers in meeting language assistance services requirements

 State-specific laws for interpreter services

-Cigna Healthcare is required by law to offer certain language assistance services in California, New Mexico, and Oregon.
+Cigna Healthcare is required by law to offer the following language assistance services in California, New Mexico, and Oregon.

 StateCigna Healthcare is required to offer:

-For additional information on state-specific laws for interpreter services, refer to the California, New Mexico, and Oregon editions of the Cigna Healthcare Reference Guides by logging in to the Cigna for Health Care Professionals website (CignaforHCP.com) > Resources > Reference Guides > Medical Reference Guides > Health Care Professional Reference Guides.
+For additional information on state-specific laws for interpreter services, refer to the California, New Mexico, and Oregon editions of Cigna Healthcare Reference Guides by logging in to the Cigna for Health Care Professionals portal (CignaforHCP.com) > Resources > Medical Resources > Doing Business with Cigna > Health Care Professional Reference Guides.

 * The law requires that qualified sign language interpreters be provided for patients who are deaf or hard of hearing while in a medical setting.
 The use of unqualified interpreters is extremely dangerous because these individuals are not trained to be professional sign language interpreters.
 Therefore, important information is at risk of being conveyed poorly or completely lost in translation.